-Even a professionally-written resume may require a few tweaks for a particular position.
+Even a professionally written resume may require a few tweaks for a particular position.
 Take a look at the job description one more time.
-How do they define the role and its responsibilities?
-What specific language do they use to state the core requirements?
-If you possess those qualifications, make sure it will be obvious to the reader.
+How does it define the role and its responsibilities?
+What specific language does it use to state the core requirements?
+If you possess those qualifications, make sure they are obvious to the reader.

-You can also copy and paste the job description and your resume into JobScan.co to identify the most frequently used resume keywords and see how your application measures up.
-Click on the following link for more tips on how to avoid the resume black hole.
+You can also copy and paste the job description into a free word and phrase frequency tool like Online-Utility.org's Text Analyzer to identify the most frequently used keywords and see how your resume measures up.

 Does my online presence support my career story?